A step by step guide to choosing a new ERP system

 The purpose of this document is to save both parties time by defining the scope of the project.
 This helps the short-listed suppliers to qualify themselves in or out of bidding process.
 For example, if the business is a small custom manufacturing business with a turnover of under £10 million, a supplier whose typical system costs £500,000 is not likely to be interested or a serious contender.

-The preparing of a short list of software applications and possible suppliers is one of the hardest tasks in this whole process.
+The preparation of a shortlist of software applications and possible suppliers is one of the hardest tasks in this whole process.
 There are literally hundreds of solutions to consider.

 Our suggestion is to make use of any sources of information at your disposal including: